StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/add-tasks-to-a-case.md

 # How to Add Tasks to a Case

-This topic provides step-by-step instructions for adding [tasks](../tasks/about-tasks.md) to an [case](../cases/about-cases.md) in TheHive.
+This topic provides step-by-step instructions for adding [tasks](../tasks/about-tasks.md) to a [case](../cases/about-cases.md) in TheHive.

 ## Procedure